 20. Legacy of Darkness

 It’s difficult enough to understand the complexity of a game like Symphony of the Night, and even Legends outdoes them for the lowest bar on game ratings.
 Rounding out the Game Boy lineup of games and released just months after Castlevania’s best title, Legends feels outdated in every way.
-Proponents and producers of Castlevania alike agree with Koji Igarashi’s opinion that Legends is “…an embarrassment for the series.”
+Even the Castlevania franchise’s creators and faithful fan base don’t dispute Koji Igarashi’s rather harsh review of Legends being “…an embarrassment for the series.”

 22. The Adventure

 Rounding out our list is Castlevania’s first foray onto the Game Boy: Castlevania: The Adventure.
 The Adventure would have been a great game if consoles properly supported its design.
-The graphics are inferior even by Game Boy standards.
-More importantly, The Adventure is so challenging that playing it isn’t very enjoyable.
+Gameboy sets the bar pretty low on visuals, and this game is no exception.
+The real dealbreaker, however, is that The Adventure is nearly unbeatable, and its impossible level of difficulty just makes for frustrating gameplay.